jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
 - **Key generation**: the process of creating a new encryption/decryption key
 - **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
-- **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
+- **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password; keyspace = 2 to the power of the number of bits, so 4 bits = 16 keys, 8 bits = 256 keys
 - **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
 - **Multistate systems**: certified to handle data from different security classifications simultaneously
 - **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Plaintext**: message or data in its readable form, not turned into a secret
-- **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
 - **Substitution cipher**: encryption/decription process using subsitution